If you’ve had a bad experience with a client, you may have thought about using your blog or social media to shame them.

 While the decision to publicly expose a bad freelance client is a personal one, you should be aware of the benefits and drawbacks of doing so before you decide to do it yourself.

-If you liked this post, you may like How to Evaluate Prospective Clients and Choose the Best Ones.
+If you like this post, you may also like How to Evaluate Prospective Clients and Choose the Best Ones.

 3 Reasons Why Freelancers Expose Bad Clients